 A entirely different design was used for the Holy Water Font ‘Our Lady of Grace’ which is clearly all porcelain.
 It’s also smaller, being 9″ high overall.
-Roughly calculating on a proportional basis from the photograph, the madonna figure is probably a bit more than 4.25″ high.
+Roughly calculating on a proportional basis from the photograph, the madonna figure itself is probably a bit more than 4.25″ high.
 In photos it may seem at first glance that the front of her left foot is broken off, but it is not; it’s just an unfortunate mold design.
-The white bisque version sold for $10 during production.
+The white bisque version sold for $10 during the 1950s.

 Many different saints marched out of the Cybis studio, probably more than will ever be fully documented because no doubt many were done as special commissions for specific churches.
 To date, the known ones follow.
 All date from the 1950s except for the final two, which are original (later) Cybis designs portraying Saint Peter.
 By the time the Spring 1963 price list was printed, all of the 1950s saints had been discontinued except for one Saint Francis figure.

 The ever-popular Saint Francis has at least three iterations and probably several more yet undiscovered.
 St. Francis Xavier is 11.5″ high including all portions of the base.
 Retired before 1963.

 St. Francis with Doves is 12″ high and 5.5″ wide overall.
-A dove perches on each shoulder and there may be a flower or plant at his feet (hard to discern from the photo scan.)
+A dove perches on each shoulder (the darker color on the lower section is a shadow; the piece is ent irely white.)
 Cybis in Retrospect lists the following colorways: “white, decorated, glazed, decorated.”
 Retired before 1963.

 An expanded version of the previous piece is St. Francis with Doves and Lambs.
 The use of a larger (7.25″ wide x 3″ deep) base enabled the addition of more wildlife.
 The doves are also from a different mold.
 This was their design number 2085.